vinhphuctadang/XTerm/README.md

 In order to take advantage of the server,

-First, start HNhu.exe (or start an x86 for 32 bit machine) Next, from any programming language (requires socket library supported):
+First, start HNhu.exe (or start an x86 for 32 bit machine).
+Next, from any programming language (requires socket library supported):
 ```
 socket = new Socket ('localhost', 16472) // default HNhu port is 16472
 // from now on we can send and recieve via the socket